HabanaAI/Model-References/PyTorch/nlp/bloom/README.md

 ## Model Overview

-Bloom is an autoregressive large language model.
+BLOOM is an autoregressive large language model.
 This repository is based on [Huggingface's Bigscience BLOOM model](https://bigscience.huggingface.co/blog/bloom)

 BLOOM comes in various configurations, varying in the size of its hidden state and number of layers, and consequently the number of parameters.
 Habana supports all BLOOM models up to the largest 176B using DeepSpeed for distribution across multiple Gaudi cards.